paulwexler/opinions/on_readability/README.md

 Use vertical space strategically.
 It is an extension of what makes indentation so powerful.
+It is usually easier to scan the correctness of an expression when it only has one new idea per line.

 1. Always double indent continuation lines so they do not obscure the shape of the block.